Beijing → Kaesong/DMZ → Pyongyang

 AM: On this New Year’s Eve, depart for Kaesong, the ancient capital of the Koryo dynasty and home to 12 newly appointed UNESCO World Heritage sites (approximately 2 hour drive by coach).
 Visit the De-Militarized Zone (DMZ) between North and South Korea.
 Participate in a tour by a North Korean military officer who will take you to the “front lines” between North and South Korea, to the building where the Armistice Agreement ending the Korean War in 1953 was signed, and to the neutral blue houses where diplomatic discussions are sometimes held.
 Photo opportunities will be available here.

-Day 3: New Year’s Pyongyang Style!
+Day 3: Pyongyang City Tour and New Year’s Eve!

 AM: Spend the 2015 New Year’s day in Pyongyang and see how the North Koreans celebrate the new Juche year.
 Start the day at the Mansudae Grand Monument, famous for its large, bronze statutes of Kim Il Sung and Kim Jong Il.
 Locals often visit this site on New Year’s day and pay their respects by bowing and laying flowers at the feet of the statues.
 Visit the Mangyongdae Native House, where late president Kim Il Sung was born.
 Take a ride on the Pyongyang Metro, the world’s deepest metro taking you approximately 360 feet underground.